-During this watch party, we saw an unstoppable force meet an immovable object: in “Emily in Wonderland,” Emily Gilmore comes to Stars Hollow for a visit to Kim’s Antiques, where she faces off against Mrs. Kim to get the best possible price on an antique cabinet.
+During this watch party, we saw an unstoppable force meet an immovable object: in “Emily in Wonderland,” Emily Gilmore comes to Stars Hollow to visit Kim’s Antiques, where she faces off against Mrs. Kim to get the best possible price on an antique cabinet.

-Though Mrs. Kim held her own on screen, Kuroda was incredibly nervous to meet Bishop, a Broadway legend who had originated the role of Sheila in A Chorus Line.
+Though Mrs. Kim held her own on screen, Kuroda was incredibly nervous about meeting Bishop, a Broadway legend who had originated the role of Sheila in A Chorus Line.
 Kuroda herself had previously performed the same role with a prominent Asian-American theatre troupe in Los Angeles.
-“The first time I met Kelly Bishop, I almost couldn’t talk because I did Sheila at East West Players and it’s her story in A Chorus Line.”
+“The first time I met Kelly Bishop, I almost couldn’t talk because I did Sheila at East West Players, and it’s her story in A Chorus Line.”

 She hit Alexis Bledel with a broom—at Alexis’s request!